 Adding new plants to your home or garden can be a great way to improve the aesthetics or the air quality of the area, but the cost of buying new plants can add up quickly.
 Fortunately, many varieties can be propagated to create entirely new plants from an existing plant.
-One plant that is easy to propagate and care for is the Agave attenuata, which is a desert plant that's part of the extensive Agave family.
-To propagate your own Agave attenuata, all you need is a set of scissors, some soil and, of course, a mature Agave attenuata plant.
+One plant that is easy to propagate and care for is the century plant, botanically called Agave attenuata (USDA hardiness zones 10-12), which is a desert plant that's part of the extensive asparagus family (Asparagaceae).
+To propagate your own century plant, all you need is a set of scissors, some soil and, of course, a mature Agave attenuata plant.

 Video of the Day

-Desert plants by nature, Agave attenuata can fare well with minimal watering, but it is recommended that you offer your plant a healthy drink of water about once a week or so, especially during warmer months or if your plant sees direct sunlight for a good portion of the day.
+In their native desert habitat, century plants can fare well with minimal watering, but it is recommended that you offer your plant a healthy drink of water about once a week or so, especially during warmer months or if your plant sees direct sunlight for a good portion of the day.